 Published: October 2010

-There may be an association between type 2 diabetes and malaria infection
+There may be an association between type 2 diabetes and malaria infection.

-Nevertheless, this finding reinforces current travel advice for travellers to malaria endemic regions (mosquito avoidance, protective clothing, chemoprophylaxis).
+The evidence is low in quality and unreliable.
+Nevertheless, this finding reinforces current travel advice for travellers to malaria endemic regions (mosquito avoidance, protective clothing, chemoprophylaxis). |

 Article details: